mdxtoc/qtpi/docs/qtpi_description.md

   	Without the result restriction resource-checking simply wouldn't work.
 Without the argument restriction some computational cheating could occur: e.g. a process could get the qstate of another process's qbit.

   	There is a deliberate loophole: this restriction is applied to function *definitions*.
-This is to allow library functions (e.g. qval and show) to take non-classical arguments.
+This is to allow library functions to take non-classical arguments, and so far this applies only to `qval` and `show`.
 But be careful with it: see below.

   * **No comparison of qbits, qstates, or values containing qbits or qstates**.